 The Welk family's inclination to expose its younger members to philanthropy as early as possible is a model that can work well for other affluent families.

-“Family members won't magically develop philanthropic values, but involving them from an early age and sharing your values can go a long way toward raising giving children," said Alan Wolberg, wealth planning manager for City National Bank.
+“Family members won't magically develop philanthropic values, but involving them from an early age and sharing your values can go a long way toward raising giving children," said Gaye Chun, a senior wealth planner for City National Bank.

 Hands-on Experience Inspires Giving

 Shirley Fredericks, Welk's daughter and Parker's mother, attended Catholic schools as a child and observed her parents helping people in their community.

 “In high school, we visited inner-city families to help them, and that experience fueled my passion for social justice," said Fredericks, who became the president of the Lawrence Welk Family Foundation in 1980.
 Her daughter followed her into that role beginning in 1997.
 Both women and the extended Welk clan believe strongly in kids getting a first-hand look at what philanthropy can accomplish.

 “You can talk at kids for years and not make a single dent," said Joline Godfrey, author of "Raising Financially Fit Kids" and founder of The Unexpected Table, a real and virtual gathering place for exploring issues of thriving families.